-Strategic Area 1: Completion of the Internal Energy Market and the monitoring of its functioning i) Implementation and Monitoring of Network Codes and Guidelines as to whether any enhancement is required to address the new challenges facing the electricity and gas markets in the future.
-The results will continue to be included in the Annual Market Monitoring Report.
+Strategic Area 1: Completion of the Internal Energy Market and the monitoring of its functioning i) Implementation and Monitoring of Network Codes and Guidelines

 The Agency plays a central role both in the completion of the IEM and in the efficient development of energy infrastructure.
 These objectives will remain at the forefront of the Agency's Work Programme over the next years, as will the implementation of the other pillars of the Energy Union, in line with the Agency's role in this framework.